Skip to content

 });

-The token is a JWT Token, and it’s signed using Asymmetric Signing Algorithm ES256.
-This means, unlike symmetric JWT tokens that are signed and verified using the same secret key, this asymmetric JWT Token is signed using a secret key that only Nopwd knows, but can be verified using a public key that you can find here.
+The token is a JWT token signed using the ES256 asymmetric signing algorithm.
+Unlike symmetric JWT tokens, which are signed and verified using the same secret key, this asymmetric JWT token is signed using a secret key known only to Nopwd but can be verified using a public key available here.

 Checklist:

-• check 2: Make sure that the token is issued by nopwd: iss = nopwd.io
+• Ensure the token is issued by nopwd: iss = nopwd.io.

-• check 4: Make sure that the token is not expired: now < exp
+• Ensure the token is not expired: now < exp.

-A session is typically terminated when the user logs out with the <np-logout> button component or after a period of inactivity.
-In that case, this component emit a np:logout event.
+A session typically ends when the user logs out using the <np-logout> button component or after a period of inactivity.
+In such cases, this component emits an np:logout event.

 <np-logout></np-logout>